Salihu Yakubu-Danladi

 Salihu Yakubu-Danladi (born 31 May 1985) is a Nigerian engineer and politician who was elected speaker of the 9th Kwara State House of Assembly in 2019.
 He was again reelected in 2023.

 Yakubu-Danladi is a second-time member of the state assembly, elected on the platform of the All Progressives Congress to represent Ilesha-Gwanara in Baruten state constituency.
+In May 2026, he emerged as the All Progressives Congress (APC) governorship candidate in Kwara State for 2027 general elections.